deathworlders/online/content/book/deathworlders/chapter-30-hearts-minds.md

 “Also green,” Xiù agreed, running a practiced eye across the instruments.
 She’d run this sequence a hundred times in the simulator, and three times with the actual ship in the past week.
 The double-safe diagnostic accounted for ninety-nine percent of the actual business of booting the ship up and preparing it to fly.
 Her panels lit up and everything quickly settled into nominal territory. *Misfit* was young, healthy, and raring to go.

-*”Okay, manual engineering checks... “* Julian continued.
+*”Okay, manual engineering checks...“* Julian continued.
 She listened as he and Allison worked through the ten items that definitively confirmed that the fusion reactor, the WiTChES array, the two capacitor banks, the power control systems, life support, gravity, the engines, the forcefield emitters and the ship’s computers were all functioning properly.

 Then it was her turn.